Bea Arthur: Personal life

 Arthur was married twice.
-Her first marriage took place in 1944, during her time in the military when she wed fellow Marine Robert Alan Aurthur, later a screenwriter, television, and film producer and director.
+Her first marriage took place in 1944, during her time in the military when she wed fellow Marine Robert Alan Aurthur, later a screenwriter, television and film producer and director.
 They divorced three years later, but she kept his surname, with the spelling adjusted to Arthur.
-Shortly after they divorced in 1950, she married director Gene Saks with whom she adopted two sons, Matthew, an actor, and Daniel, a set designer.
+In 1950, she married director Gene Saks with whom she adopted two sons, Matthew, an actor and Daniel, a set designer.
 She and Saks remained married until 1978.

 In 1972, she moved to Los Angeles and sublet her apartment on Central Park West in New York City and her country home in Bedford, New York.
 In a 2003 interview, while in London promoting her one-woman show, she described the English capital as her "favorite city in the world".

 Arthur was a longtime champion of equal rights for women and an active advocate of the elderly and Jewish communities in both her major television roles and through her charity work and personal outspokenness.
 Contrary to the character she played as Maude, she was originally skeptical of the women's rights movement.
 Following her divorce from Gene Saks, she later adopted the language of that movement.